DrCopyPaste/RoutinR/Readme.md

 - violating this might crash the application

 # Architecture
-- Models used to descibe states are located in RoutinR.Services
+- Models used to descibe states are located in RoutinR.Core
 - Services to provide base functionality are located in RoutinR.Services

 - core models are being tested in RoutinR.Core.Tests